HoangTuan110/petunia/README.md

 git clone https://git.sr.ht/~tsukii/petunia
 ```

-`cd` to the project directory and start the project:
+`cd` to the project directory, then create the directory `junkdir` at the root directory.

+Finally, start the project:

 ```
 deno task start